PGSSoft/AutoMate/README.md

 ## Example application

-Repository contains example application under `./AutoMateExample/` directory.
-Structure of the app is simple, but the project contains extensive suite of UI tests to showcase capabilities of the library.
+Repository contains example application under `AutoMateExample` directory.
+Structure of the application is simple, but the project contains extensive suite of UI tests to showcase capabilities of the library.

 ## Development